josephabrahams/two-factor-flask/README.md

 Use the QR code on the home page to authenticate with your two-factor device.

-Submit a POST request to `/` with a JSON payload using the two-factor code as your password.
+Submit a POST request to `/` with a JSON payload using the two-factor code as your username.

 If you successfully logged in, you should see a response that looks like: